Zsailer/python-for-scientists/docs/_pages/environments.rst

 .. image:: ../_imgs/environments_folders-1.png
   :scale: 50 %
   :align: center

 This is your default python environment.
 It uses python 3.6 and has any packages that we've installed using either the `pip` or `conda` commands.

-This is all well and good but what if you need to use python 2.7 for a particular application or problem?
+This is all well and good, but what if, for example, you need to use python 2.7 for a particular application or problem?
 This is an excellent opportunity to use a **virtual environment** in conda.
-A virtual environment creates a copy of your miniconda environment with a specific python version and only the packages you want.
+A virtual environment creates a copy of your miniconda environment with a specific python version and **only** the packages you want.

 This is how you make a virtual environment using conda:

 ::

   conda create -n python2 python=2.7 matplotlib pandas

 The field after `-n` is the name of your environment, the `python=` flag is where you specify your python version, and you can add package names that you already have installed in your default miniconda.